sindresorhus/sindresorhus.github.com/data/apps/one-thing.md

 #### How can I put spacing on the sides of the text?

 You can add some horizontal padding around the text by adding multiple spaces to the “Prefix” and “Suffix” settings.

+#### How can I show different text for each day of the week?

+You can use the macOS Shortcuts app for this.
+Make a shortcut for each piece of text you want shown by using the “Set Text” action provided by One Thing.
+Shortcuts does not yet support automation (it most likely will in macOS 14), so for now we need to use the [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) app to schedule these shortcuts to run at the specific days.

 #### Can you add iOS / watchOS support?